Who we are

 Curated by the associations “Amici di Emmaus” and “Frontiere di Pace”

-Through the direct testimonies of the people involved, glimpses open up on the deeper meaning of human suffering, evil, and what is worth giving one’s life for — along with the questions these raise.
+Through the testimonies of the protagonists, windows are opened onto themes such as the deeper meaning of human suffering, evil, and what is worth giving one’s life for.